This creamed peas recipe is very quick and tasty. Even if you thought you didn't like peas you may very well change your mind after trying these!

 - Sprinkle flour over top and add cream, salt, and pepper.
 Stir to blend with a fork or whisk.

-- Cook 5 minutes uncovered to thicken.
+- Cook 5 minutes uncovered to thicken (still on low-medium heat, about 3).

 - Serve right away.